radareorg/radare2-book/analysis/types.md

 Radare2 supports the C-syntax data types description.
-Those types are parsed by a C11-compatible parser and stored in the internal SDB, thus introspectable with `k` command.
+Those types are parsed by a C11-compatible parser and stored in the internal SDB, thus are introspectable with `k` command.

 Most of the related commands are located in `t` namespace: